NinjaTrader 8 · Use Case

 The behavioral mechanism is the same as revenge trading but at lower intensity and higher frequency.
 It builds gradually, which makes it harder to detect without an objective measurement of your own pace.

 A dynamic signal that detects rate-of-change in behavior — not just cumulative count — is more precise.
 Overtrading is not defined by absolute trade count.
 It is defined by frequency accelerating beyond your own established norm.
+Meridian layers this behavioral detection on top of the conventional limits, rather than replacing them: you keep the hard floor and gain a signal that fires before the floor is reached.

 How Meridian detects the pattern